JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Let's make the profile picture consistent across the user types #DONE
 - Follow buttons #DONE
 - Do not show a profile if it is the current user !!! #DONE
-- Make the profiles link
+- Make the profiles link #DONE
 - Hover profile card, let's turn the other implementation into a component
 - Clicking on Show more should open a page with all users that the current user is not following
 - The user id will be passed in the url